DonovanBrowne/collaborative-whiteboard/README.md

 1. `docker run -d -p 8080:8080 rofl256/whiteboard`
 2. Surf to http://YOURIP:8080

+### With helm
+#### Locally
+1. `helm install --name whiteboard ./helm/whiteboard/ -f ./helm/whiteboard/values.yaml`

+#### Push to an s3 bucket and add as a helm repo (such as minio)
+1. create a minio bucket
+2. package the helm chart `helm package ./helm/whiteboard`
+3. create an index file with the path to your helm repo included so that all charts get the base url
+    ```
+    helm repo index . --url https://location.of/bucket
+    ```
+4. move all objects to storage bucket
+5. add your bucket with `helm repo add whiteboard https://location.of/bucket
+6. helm install from bucket with `helm install whiteboard/whiteboard --name whiteboard'

 ## API
 Call your site with GET parameters to change the WhiteboardID or the Username